GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 If you are attacked with a weapon or unarmed attack and have a greater total level of training than the attacker, you may use your reaction to prevent them from gaining any benefits of their training.
 If you have the same level of training, you may choose to prevent them from gaining one specific benefit from their training.

 #### Warrior Mastery
-Grisham has trained well with his weapons, giving him the equivalence of an additional level of training in the bow, handaxe, and shield.
+Grisam has trained well with his weapons, giving him the equivalence of an additional level of training in the bow, handaxe, and shield.
 He gains the benefit listed below as appropriate to the weapon.

 ##### **Table**: *Warrior Mastery*
 | Weapon                 | Benefit      |